Elyorbe/bibliotheca/README.md

 - [Installation](#installation)

 ## Demo
-This demo is for version 1.0.0
+This is for version 1.0.0 and includes some(but not all) pages for demo

 ### Website